openpreserve/pagelyzer/README.md

 The tools pagelyzer: analyzer, changedetection and capture are written in Ruby 1.9.1.
 In the other hand for the change detection process others tools are used that are written in Java, therefore this should be taken into account in the enviroment verification process.
-The development enviroment was Linux Ubuntu 11.40, the package description is done following its repositories, but in theory should be compatible with Debian repos.
+The development enviroment was Linux Ubuntu, the package description is done following its repositories, but in theory should be compatible with Debian repos.

 ## Ruby Installation